-War is an ugly thing.
-But had it not been for this ugly thing I call war, I’d probably be dead by now, or not even born.
+War is bullshit.
+But had it not been for this BS we call war, I’d probably be dead by now, or not even born.
 Since my mum and family would have been shot to death or worse.

 I’m fucking glad that’s not the case.
 Because I’m too rebellious to tolerate that lifestyle.

 There’s a fine line between self confidence and arrogance

 It’s easy to confuse arrogance with self confidence.
 Especially when your own self confidence is wavering.
 And you don’t believe in yourself.

 From this point of view, it’s easy to confuse another person’s high confidence for blatant arrogance.
 Certain rappers are prime examples of this.

 There’s a big difference between the two definitions though.

 Hitler is what you’d call arrogant.
 He’d spit on you if you were anything but blonde with blue eyes.
 Treating you no better than a cockroach or an ant under his shoes.